Places of worship in Bengaluru: Muslims and mosques

-The earliest recorded history of Islamic influence in Bengaluru could be traced to 1638, when the old Bengaluru Pete (now an integral part of the Bengaluru city) was conquered by Bijapur Sultanate who ruled for the next 50 years.
+The earliest recorded history of Islamic influence in Bangalore could be traced to 1638, when the old Bengaluru Pete (now an integral part of the Bangalore city) was conquered by Bijapur Sultanate who ruled for the next 50 years.
 The Mughal general Khasim Khan captured Bangalore in 1687 and leased the town and the surrounding areas to Chikkadeva Raya Wodeyar of the Kingdom of Mysore, in 1690 AD.
 In 1761, Hyder Ali became the Sarvadhikari of Bangalore.
 The Mysore Sultanate which lasted from 1761 to 1799 saw the construction of many mosques & dargahs.

 Thus, over a period of 370 years from the earliest rule of the Bijapur Sultan in 1638, Muslim shrines (mosques or masjids and darghas) have been built which now number more than 400 and indicates the large Muslim population of the city.
 Some of the important mosques and darghas in Bangalore are mentioned below.

 Jamia Masjid

-Jamia Masjid, situated near the City Market, is the most impressive mosque in Bangalore.
-Designed by Rayyaz Asifuddin of Hyderabad, India, it was built in 1940 with white marble from Rajasthan and is dedicated to Tipu Sultan.
+Jamia Masjid, situated near the City Market, Bengaluru Urban, is the most impressive mosque in Bangalore.
+Designed by Rayyaz Asifuddin of Hyderabad, it was built in 1940 with white marble from Rajasthan and is dedicated to Tipu Sultan.
 This landmark has bulbous domes, twin towers standing on exquisitely carved granite pillars and fashioned jali work in the balcony.
 It is a five–storeyed structure, with space to accommodate up to 10,000 devotees.
 With an ablution pool in the centre of mosque, the ambiance inside the mosque is cool, serene and airy.
 In the elevated prayer hall of the mosque, beautiful bubris (frescoes) that bear mark of Tipu Sultan have been revealed, after removing the old plaster.
 Muslims in large numbers congregate here during the death anniversary of Tipu Sultan, to mark the "Tipu Urs".

+Then president of Egypt, Gamal Abdel Nasser, visited the mosque during his trip to India.
+Nasser gifted carpets and a chandelier from Egypt to the mosque.
+While the carpets had worn out, the chandelier still hung strong.
+The calligraphy at the mosque entrance was also gifted by Nasser.